-As this is my ongoing-evolving homelab setup, this post might change from time to time (e.g. I want to move the Terraform code out of a single main.tf into modules).
-The cluster runs worker nodes in multiple European zones, just for trying it out.
+As this is my ongoing, evolving homelab setup, this post might change from time to time.
+The Terraform code is split across multiple files (main.tf, talos.tf, argocd.tf, etc.) and all workloads are managed declaratively through ArgoCD.
+The cluster runs worker nodes in multiple European zones, just for trying it out, no real valuable reason for a homesetup.
 With my small homelab cluster this has no real-world benefit, rather downsides due to cross-zone networking.

 This article is not meant as full 0-to-100 documentation (that is better done in the repo itself).
 Instead, I explain the design decisions and why I went for certain parts in the setup.
-The full code (Terraform, Packer, Bash) is available on GitHub: hetzner_k8s
+The full code (Terraform, Packer, GitOps manifests) is available on GitHub: hetzner_k8s

 Architecture overview